telerik/xaml-docs/breaking-changes/2024-backward-compatibility.md

 ---
 title: 2024 Releases
-description: Handle the changes in the 2.0.0 release version of the Telerik UI for .NET MAUI components.
+description: Handle the changes in the 2024 releases of the Telerik UI for WPF components.
-page_title: Breaking Changes in 2.0.0
+page_title: Breaking Changes in Telerik UI for WPF 2024
 slug: breaking-changes-2024-releases
 position: 0
 ---